This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 - JPA

-- H2InMemoryDbDemoApplication.java-Spring Boot Launcher.
-It initialises Spring Boot Auto Configuration and Spring Application Context.
+- H2InMemoryDbDemoApplication.java – Spring Boot launcher that initializes Auto Configuration and the Application Context.

-- H2InMemoryDbDemoApplicationTests.java - A straightforward launcher for use in unit tests.
+- H2InMemoryDbDemoApplicationTests.java – Simple launcher for unit testing.

-- pom.xml - I included dependencies for Spring Boot Starter Web and Data JPA.
-It uses Spring Boot Starter Parent as the parent pom.
+- pom.xml – Includes dependencies for Spring Boot Starter Web and Data JPA, and uses Spring Boot Starter Parent as the parent POM.

 <dependency>